h0ek/POL_EntropiaUniverse/README.md

 # POL_EntropiaUniverse
-PlayOnLinux script for Entropia Universe
+PlayOnLinux script to run Entropia Universe game.

 This script will help you to run [Entropia Universe](http://www.entropiauniverse.com/) under any Linux distribution.